homermultitext/hmt-web/md/summer2014/index.md

 # Homer Multitext project 2014 Summer Seminar at the Center for Hellenic Studies #

-From June 19 (arrival) - July 3 (departure), the Homer Multitext project will again conduct a seminar giving undergraduate and faculty teams hands-on experience contributing to the project.
+From June 19 (arrival) - July 3 (departure), the Homer Multitext project is again conducting a seminar giving undergraduate and faculty teams hands-on experience contributing to the project.

 - See an [overview of this year's seminar](overview.html).
 - [Schedule of events](schedule.html)